inkdropapp/docs-old/src/pages/manual/quick-start-guide.md

 ## Installing Inkdrop on macOS

 Inkdrop follows the standard Mac zip installation process.
 You can download the `Inkdrop-x.y.z-Mac.zip` file from the Inkdrop website.
-Once you have that file, you can double click it to extract the application and drag the new Inkdrop application into your "Applications" folder.
+Once you have that file, you can double-click it to extract the application and drag the new Inkdrop application into your "Applications" folder.

 ## Installing Inkdrop on Windows